yurboiandy/andeezcraft/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=eaglercraftx1-8&label=Repository%20views&color=0e75b6&style=flat" alt="eaglercraftx1-8" /> (If you fork this repository the views add up from the forks unless you remove this in your fork)</p>

 > [!TIP]
 > If you are forking this repository and want to keep your fork up to date.
-You can use the sync fork button **(safer)** on the repository or https://github.com/apps/pull to auto sync **(but read warning below)**.
+You can use the sync fork button **(safer)** on the repository or https://github.com/apps/pull to auto sync **(but read the warning below)**.

 > [!WARNING]
-> If you choose to use poll bot it deletes all changes you made when it syncs to a new commit so you should backup your changes.
+> If you choose to use the poll bot, it deletes all changes you made when it syncs to a new commit; so you should backup your changes.

 ## Contributors
 [![Contrib](https://contrib.rocks/image?repo=eaglercraftx1-8/eaglercraftx1-8.github.io)](https://github.com/eaglercraftx1-8/eaglercraftx1-8.github.io/graphs/contributors)